 Less wasted time

 Cut out the time loss of transitioning between different tools, and your team will spend less time looking for information and more time crushing their goals.
-We've all spent too much time sifting through emails, messages, call recordings, paper documents and more, and we all know the time strain it can put on everyone; it can mean the difference between meeting your deadlines and falling drastically behind.
+We've all spent too much time sifting through emails, messages, call recordings, paper documents, and more, and we all know the time strain it can put on everyone.
+This can mean the difference between meeting your deadlines and falling drastically behind.
 With that time drain lifted, your team can use their work hours more productively.

 Greater retention rates

-With a single source of truth for all discussions and information sharing, everyone is included — and you can create a close community of more satisfied and motivated people.
+With a central hub for all discussions and information sharing, everyone is included — and you can create a close community of more satisfied and motivated people.
 In fact, companies that communicate effectively are 4.5 times more likely to retain their best employees.
 That means, you can attract and retain the top talent available, for maximum value to your business.

 Higher engagement levels